Noxsios/vai/site/content/docs/design.md

 I decided to use Cobra's `StringToStringVarP` to pass arguments to the called task(s) instead of replicating `make`'s variables syntax. `vai hello --with text=world --with debug=true` versus `make hello TEXT=world DEBUG=true`.
 While more verbose, I felt this reads a little better.

-> I also borrowed the concept of the `.DEFAULT_GOAL` for Vai's [../cli#default-task]
+> I also borrowed the concept of the `.DEFAULT_GOAL` for Vai's ["default" task](../cli#default-task)

-Another major design decision I borrowed from `make` was not mutating the current working directory at all.
+Another major design decision I borrowed from `make` was not mutating the current working directory.
 Given the following repository structure:

 {{< filetree/container >}}
   {{< filetree/folder name="tasks" >}}